 - Children and youth are often not independently mobile and rely on guardians to accompany them as they travel. - Households in poverty may spend an outsized portion of their income on travel expenses. - People in households without a vehicle or even people who have limited access to the vehicle within their household - may be dependent on the availability of safe multimodal facilities to access their daily needs. - People with disabilities are less likely to drive and more likely to rely on public transportation than nondisabled residents, meaning safe, accessible, and intuitive infrastructure is critical for ensuring people with vision, hearing, cognitive, or mobility-related disabilities can go about their daily lives. - Lack of safe and convenient transportation is a major barrier for households facing food insecurity.

-For people in food deserts, affordable transportation - Data Analysis.
-Data Analysis | Bureau of Transportation Statistics.
-(2011, November 30)
+For people in food deserts, affordable transportation options are essential for accessing healthy foods and/or free food services.

-- options are essential for accessing health foods and/ or free food services. - People with lower levels of English proficiency may face challenges understanding or communicating in a safety-critical situation.
+People with lower levels of English proficiency may face challenges understanding or communicating in a safety-critical situation.